aiwithbenefits/mcp-memory/README.md

      - User Behaviors: Track how users interact with features and common usage patterns
      - Project Notes: decisions and project updates
    - The vector search will help find related items regardless of content type

+# 🤝 Show your support

+<div>🤝 Show your support - give a ⭐️ if you liked the content</div>